Master of Science in Population and Health Sciences

 MODULAR AND STACKABLE

 Build your own path.
-Customize your experience based on your career goals with any of our eight elective series, including Analyzing Health Data, Epidemiological Methods, Precision Nutrition, Environmental Health and Sustainability, and more.
+Customize your experience based on your career goals with a variety of elective series, including Analyzing Health Data, Epidemiological Methods, Precision Nutrition, Environmental Health and Sustainability, and more.

 In addition to this MS degree, the University of Michigan School of Public Health also offers an online Master of Public Health (MPH) in Population and Health Sciences.
 Like the MS, this degree provides students with a foundational public health education that will allow them to address complex challenges and pursue innovative, lasting solutions to improve the health of communities.
 While much of the curriculum across the two degrees is similar, the MPH program has a stronger focus on public health systems, public health policy, and health education.